quickfeed/quickfeed/doc/github.md

    quickfeed -service.url uis.itest.run -database.file ./qf.db -http.addr :3005 &> qf.log &
    ```

+   Note that the `-service.url` should not be specified with the `https://` prefix.

 ## Creating a Course

 To create a course on QuickFeed, you must first create a GitHub organization for your course.